jatinmourya/Python-Patterns-Snippets/README.md

 # Python Patterns Snippets
-There are different types of useful Pyramid snippets below
+There are different types of useful Patterns snippets below
 #
 ### pattern
 ```python